Profit Margin Calculator

 That's a huge step toward meeting the industry average of 49.52%.

-After the success we enjoyed changing our processes, we also hired a new employee.
+After the success, we enjoyed changing our processes, and we also hired a new employee.
 Based on our initial findings, we know it won't impact our gross profit margin.
 Still, a new employee will help us increase production.
 With the help of our new employee, we make 5,280 shirts in a month.
 Unfortunately, we're only able to sell 4,800.

 In this case, having an extra employee actually hurts our bottom line.